Paul J. Watford: Federal judicial service

-On October 17, 2011, President Obama nominated Watford to a seat on the United States Court of Appeals for the Ninth Circuit.
+On October 17, 2011, President Barack Obama nominated Watford to a seat on the United States Court of Appeals for the Ninth Circuit.
 The seat had been vacated by Judge Pamela Ann Rymer, who died from cancer on September 21, 2011.
 The ABA Standing Committee on the Federal Judiciary unanimously rated Watford as a "well-qualified" nominee, the highest possible rating.
 The Senate Judiciary Committee held a hearing on Watford's nomination on December 13, 2011.
 On February 2, 2012, the Judiciary Committee reported Watford's nomination to the floor of the Senate by a 10–6 vote.
 At the hearing, Senator Patrick Leahy noted that Watford had support "from across the political spectrum," including support from a number of prominent conservative legal figures, including Orin Kerr and Eugene Volokh.
 On May 17, 2012, Senate Majority Leader Harry Reid filed a cloture motion on Watford's nomination, seeking to end debate on the nomination.
 The vote on the cloture motion had been scheduled for May 21, 2012.
 However, on May 21, Reid asked that the cloture motion be nullified, and that the Senate move to a straight, up-or-down vote on Watford's nomination, which was scheduled for later that day.
 The Senate confirmed Watford on May 21, 2012, by a 61–34 vote.
 He received his commission on May 22, 2012.

-He announced that he will resign from the bench on May 31, 2023.
+Watford resigned from the Ninth Circuit on May 31, 2023.
+He returned to private practice by joining Wilson Sonsini as a partner in Los Angeles.
+In February 2025, he joined the Business Litigation practice group of King & Spalding as a partner in its Los Angeles office.